Last Updated: June 2018

-EPUB is by far the most accessible eBook format, since it was developed with accessibility in mind.
-EPUB books deliver HTML text, so they are easily read by screen-reading software on any device.
+EPUB books automatically reflow and will resize to fit your screen and the text can be resized easily by the end user.
+EPUB is by far the most accessible eBook format, and it was developed with accessibility in mind.
+EPUB books deliver HTML text, so they are easily read by screen reading software on any device.
 On some devices, they can be read aloud with native software and need no additional tools at all.

-PDF format books and documents, on the other hand, are broken into individual pages, which can take more time for accessibility and Text-to-Speech (TTS) tools to navigate.
+PDF format books have distinct pages, which allow for page-level citations.
+However, they have a fixed page size that may not work well on all devices or screen sizes/zoom levels.
+PDF format books are broken into individual pages which can take more time for accessibility and Text-to-Speech (TTS) tools to navigate.
 EBSCO has implemented the ASCII text stream option, which screen reader users can activate from within the eBook Viewer page header for easier and quicker consumption of PDF eBooks.

 What screen readers work with EBSCO eBooks?

-EBSCO tests specifically with the JAWS screen reader for online eBook support.
+EBSCO tests specifically with the JAWS and NVDA screen readers for online eBook support.
 However, a range of screen readers should be able to read the ASCII text, when activated.
 For eBooks in the EPUB format, any screen reader should work properly, since EPUB was developed with accessibility in mind.